 I know quite a bit about God because I was taught it as a kid.
 What I failed to comprehend was man’s behaviour in his relation to God and all that was supposed to stand for.
 To this day I still don’t understand, so my fantasy of a pint and a pasty with God might be an experience for us both.

 My first question would be why in his name did he give man the authority to speak on his behalf.
 Or if he didn’t, why is he allowing man to abuse the assumption.

-I’d like to know his version of sin, because in my eyes, sin isn’t about following our instincts and desires, it applies when we fail to control them and end up hurting or abusing others.
+I’d like to know his version of sin, because in my eyes, sin isn’t about following our instincts and desires unless it conflicts with age of consent and mutual choice.
+Sin should only apply when we fail to control them and end up hurting or abusing others.

 I’d like to know why he allows such suffering in his name.
 Universally, many of man’s horrors against man stem from a belief in God.
 Yet surely, it’s not God’s fault, if only he wouldn’t historically stand by and allow it to happen.

 I’d be asking him if that other mystical creature the Devil is real and if so, are they in league with one another, or is God running scared.

 I’d ask this because I really believe there is evil within religion, the hate, prejudice and discrimination towards people who are deemed to be different, some like myself (LGBT people) and many myths eagerly promoted within some elements of all religions that drive such hate and ignorance.

 I’d also like him to explain to me heaven and hell and how he decides who goes to which.
 I’d be keen to understand the logic of being a good person and embracing humanity, but earmarked for hell because one didn’t believe in God, or was born a bit differently to man’s idea of normal.

 I’d warn him to answer that carefully, because many of the god lot down on earth have got their answer cemented in stone and bricked into their brain.